Probability Thermodynamics and Probability Quantum Field: Probability spectral function

-The moment generating function is an alternative description in addition to probability density functions and cumulative distribution functions.
-The moment generating function, however, unlike the characteristic function, does not always exist.
-In this section, we show that the generalized heat kernel can serve as a generalized moment generating function which is definable when the original definition of the moment generating function fails.
+The moment-generating function is an alternative description in addition to probability density functions and cumulative distribution functions.
+The moment-generating function, however, unlike the characteristic function, does not always exist.
+In this section, we show that the generalized heat kernel can serve as a generalized moment-generating function which is definable when the original definition of the moment-generating function fails.